ADHOLibDH/dh2019-preconference/program.md

 *Abstracts and descriptions coming soon!
 The schedule is still developing and may change.*

+*Presentation materials will be deposited in our [Zenodo community](https://zenodo.org/communities/libraries-as-research-partner-2019/).*

 #### Monday, July 8, 2019

 **8:30-9:15**: Bus from Utrecht to Den Haag